 Spiritual opposition to the Gospel of Jesus Christ may be the biggest barrier to its life-giving message in Pakistan.

 Pray that, as is happening among several Muslims, the Mallah may experience dreams and visions of Jesus.
-Pray that God's people will encounter the Mallah and explain who the man in their dreams really is.
+Pray that God's people will encounter the Mallah and explain more fully who the man in their dreams is.

 Pray for the Followers of Christ